Skull Preparation Stages

 This fox skull has been successfully macerated, during which nearly all the teeth have loosened and the jawbones have parted.
 I usually lay out the teeth in order as I remove them, to make the job of replacement easier.

 Which glue ?
 It is common practice in museums to use a glue which can be unglued in case parts are required to be removed for research.
-"White" wood and paper PVA glue fits the bill here, it softens in water and does not stain, but I prefer a permanent, robust result, suitable for handling by children, where loose teeth are a nuisance (in the skulls, too), so I use epoxy (Araldite).
+PVA fits the bill here as it softens in water and does not stain.